toggledbits/Sonos-Vera/README.md

   * **NOTE:** if you are upgrading to 2.0 from a prior version, DO NOT SKIP THIS STEP.
 6. Go to *Apps > Develop apps > Test Luup code (Lua)* and enter/run: `luup.reload()`
 7. After Luup finishes reloading, [hard-refresh your browser](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/).
 This is a vital step that cannot be skipped!

-8. You can then go into the "Settings" tab of the Sonos device and use discovery to find your first Sonos media player.
-9. Repeat steps 5-8 for each additional zone player.
+Your existing (from version 1.x) Sonos zone devices will be made child devices of the new plugin master device.
+The device numbers will not change, so your existing scenes, Lua, Reactor, PLEG, etc. should continue to work.
+Child devices will also be created for any other zone players found.

 **NOTE:** The correct icon for your new player may not show up in the UI immediately.
 A [hard-refresh of your browser](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/) may be required to get it to display.
 If your new players don't show the right icon after a few minutes, reload Luup and do a hard refresh.
+If it hasn't settled down after about five minutes, do another Luup reload and another hard-refresh of your browser.

 ### Installation using AltAppStore

 Once published to the AltAppStore, you'll be able to install this plugin on Vera or openLuup from the AltAppStore in the usual way.
 Working on it...

-openLuup users, please note that additional configuration is required to use TTS.
+**openLuup Users:** Please note that additional configuration is required to use TTS.
 Please see "Special TTS Configuration for openLuup" below.

 ## Installation - New Installs